dribnet/purvs/README.md

 This README explains the three different paramaterized faces for part2.

 PATTERN FACE (face 3)
+I have further modified my masking function so that it will cut out any given basic shape out of almost any given patterned background.
 It is a little rough, but I have created a function for masking basic shapes.
 Here it is in a basic version before I start doing other things to it.
 I had seen a couple of people mention online that masking could be achieved using the array of pixels in the image.
 I used the documentation for pixels, guessed a few things, and figured it out.
 It is a little temperamental, but on the whole it works

 I was going to use patterns and colours to create the basic shapes of the face, and I was going to achieve this with masking.
 I am going to need to ask for help with this though as I  can't get the masking working